pawurb/Locker/README.md

 API:

-`canWidthraw -> bool` - check if funds can be widthrawn
+`canWithdraw -> bool` - check if funds can be withdrawn

-`widthraw -> bool` - widthraw funds
+`withdraw -> bool` - withdraw funds

 You can send more Ether to the contract after it has been initialized.
-Only maker of the contract can widthraw the funds.
+Only maker of the contract can withdraw the funds.
 Don't send ERC20 tokens to this contract because they will be lost forever.

 ## SmartHoldERC20